-- To see the list of devices whose parameters follow the rules you have defined, click View Devices. - 6.
+- To remove a row from the table, select the row, and then click the Remove Row icon - To see the list of devices whose parameters follow the rules you have defined, click View Devices. - 6.
 Click Validate when a description has been written in the Short Expression field.
 If the description is formed incorrectly, you will receive a warning.
-If the description is formed correctly, a normalized form of the expression appears in the Normalized Expression field.

-- 7. Click View Devices to see what nodes satisfy this expression.
+If the description is formed correctly, a normalized form of the expression appears in the Normalized Expression field. - 7.
+Click View Devices to see what nodes satisfy this expression.
 A Devices in Device Group Results window opens, displaying the devices that will be grouped by the current expression.
 This can be used to check if the description was correctly written.
-If not, you can return to the rules table or the Short Expression field to make adjustments. - Select the Create Full Access Policy for Group checkbox to create a policy for this device group that allows access to all devices in the group at all times with control permission. - 9.
+If not, you can return to the rules table or the Short Expression field to make adjustments. - 8.
+Select the Create Full Access Policy for Group checkbox to create a policy for this device group that allows access to all devices in the group at all times with control permission. - 9.
 To add another device group, click Apply to save this group, then repeat these steps.
 Optional. - 10.
 If you have finished adding device groups, click OK to save your changes.